Aegis Combat System: Overview

-The Aegis Combat System (ACS) is an advanced command and control (command and decision, or C&D, in Aegis parlance) system that uses powerful computers and radars to track and guide weapons to destroy enemy targets.

-The ACS is composed of the Aegis Weapon System (AWS), the fast-reaction component of the Aegis Anti-Aircraft Warfare (AAW) capability, along with the Phalanx Close In Weapon System (CIWS), and the Mark 41 Vertical Launch System.
+The Aegis Combat System (ACS) implements advanced command and control (command and decision, or C&D, in Aegis parlance).
+It is composed of the Aegis Weapon System (AWS), the fast-reaction component of the Aegis Anti-Aircraft Warfare (AAW) capability, along with the Phalanx Close In Weapon System (CIWS), and the Mark 41 Vertical Launch System.
 Mk 41 VLS is available in different versions that vary in size and weight.
 There are three lengths: 209 in for the self-defense version, 266 in for the tactical version, and 303 in for the strike version.
 The empty weight for an 8-cell module is 26800 lb for the self-defense version, 29800 lb for the tactical version, and 32000 lb for the strike version, thus incorporating anti-submarine warfare (ASW) systems and Tomahawk Land Attack Cruise Missiles (TLAM).
 Shipboard torpedo and naval gunnery systems are also integrated.

-AWS, the heart of Aegis, comprises the AN/SPY-1 Radar, MK 99 Fire Control System, Weapon Control System (WCS), the Command and Decision Suite, and Standard Missile family of weapons; these include the basic RIM-66 Standard, the RIM-67 Standard ER extended range missile, and the newer RIM-161 Standard Missile 3 designed to counter ballistic missile threats.
+AWS, the heart of Aegis, comprises the AN/SPY-1 Radar, MK 99 Fire Control System, Weapon Control System (WCS), the Command and Decision Suite, and Standard Missile family of weapons; these include the basic RIM-66 Standard, the RIM-156 Standard ER extended range missile, and the newer RIM-161 Standard Missile 3 designed to counter ballistic missile threats.
 A further SM-2 based weapon, the RIM-174 Standard ERAM (Standard Missile 6) was deployed in 2013.
 Individual ships may not carry all variants.
 Weapons loads are adjusted to suit assigned mission profile.
 The Aegis Combat System is controlled by an advanced, automatic detect-and-track, multi-function three-dimensional passive electronically scanned array radar, the AN/SPY-1.
 Known as "the Shield of the Fleet", the SPY high-powered (6 megawatt) radar is able to perform search, tracking, and missile guidance functions simultaneously with a track capacity of well over 100 targets at more than 100 nmi.
 However, the AN/SPY-1 Radar is mounted lower than the AN/SPS-49 radar system and so has a reduced radar horizon.

 The Aegis system communicates with the Standard missiles through a radio frequency (RF) uplink using the AN/SPY-1 radar for mid-course update missile guidance during engagements, but still requires the AN/SPG-62 fire-control radar for terminal guidance.
 This means that with proper scheduling of intercepts, a large number of targets can be engaged simultaneously.

 The computer-based command-and-decision (C&D) element is the core of the Aegis Combat System and came from the Naval Tactical Data System (NTDS) threat evaluation and weapons assignment (TEWA) function.
 This interface makes the ACS capable of simultaneous operation against almost all kinds of threats.

 In December 2019, Lockheed Martin released a promotional video heralding the 50th anniversary of the Aegis combat system.